Quality Improvement Strategy

 Our clinical activities and programs are based on proven guidelines.

-We also give you and your doctor information and tools to make decisions more confidently.
+We give you and your doctors information and tools that may help you make decisions.

 We aim to:

-- Measure, monitor and improve the clinical care our members get
+- Measure, monitor and improve the clinical care and quality of service our members get

-- Make sure we obey all the rules, whether they come from plan employers, federal and state regulators, or accrediting groups
+- Make sure we obey all the rules, whether they come from plan sponsors, federal and state regulators, or accrediting groups

 We work to make your health care better by:

-- Reviewing the health care services we cover and how care is coordinated
+- Reviewing preventive and behavioral health services, and how care is coordinated

 - Monitoring the effectiveness of our programs

-- Studying the accessibility of our network providers
+- Studying the accessibility and availability of our network providers

 - Monitoring the overuse and underuse of services for our Medicare members